 Each year, many young Indian women get married and move to Silicon Valley.
 Mrs. Patel (fictitious name) has been married one year.
 Each time she and her husband tried to have

 intercourse, they could not.
 They did find creative ways to pleasure one another in spite of this barrier.

 However, community pressures to have a baby started to build about one year after marriage.
 Together the couple had conquered adjustment to marriage, new

 extended family relationships, and life in the US.
 But the problem they were having was private and they did not know where to turn for help.
 The more friends of the same

 age got pregnant, the worse they felt.
 They were ashamed and weary of feeling embarrassed and inadequate when answering well meaning questions from

-that is not mentioned in Indian families.
-Many families believe that the couple will learn through trial and error “when the time comes.”
+often a subject that is not mentioned in Indian families.
+Many families believe that the couple will learn through trial and error “when the time

 This is a typical story for couples who have been raised with little information, instruction or comfort with sexuality education.
 Sex education is very often a